hollosipeti/EspHoMatrix-64x8/README.md

 ## MODIFICATIONS:

-- MOVE GAUGE TO RIGHT SIDE
+- I MOVED GAUGE TO RIGHT SIDE
-- MOVE THE R INDICATORS BEFORE THE GAUGE.
-SIZE 1-3
+- I MOVED THE INDICATORS LEFT TO THE GAUGE.
+THE SIZE OF THE INDICATORS CAN BE BETWEEN 1-3.

 The GAUGE has moved to the right edge.
 It does not interfere with the text, icons or indicators.
 The indicators will appear in front of the gauge.
 All indicators (that I left) are enabled.
 The rightmost indicators do not interfere with the text display at all.